Skip to content

 Black Friday - sustainability and environment protection?

 Want to know what Black Friday is and what it means for environmental protection and sustainability?
 Then you've come to the right place!
-Black Friday, the last Friday in November, has also become a tradition in Germany: it is an annual highlight for shoppers.
-Countless online stores and bricks-and-mortar stores reduce their stocks around this day - and do so drastically.
+Black Friday, the last Friday in November, has become a tradition in Germany: It is considered an annual highlight for shoppers.
+Countless online stores and brick-and-mortar stores reduce their stocks around this day - and drastically at that.
 What makes shoppers' hearts beat faster, however, rightly worries environmental organizations.

-In this article, you can now find out what the holiday for bargain hunters is all about, why it performs so poorly in terms of sustainability and what alternatives environmentally conscious consumers have.
+In this article, you'll find out what the bargain holiday is all about, why it's performing so poorly in terms of sustainability, and what alternatives environmentally conscious consumers have.
 Let's go!

 What is Black Friday anyway?

 In the USA, Black Friday heralds the start of the Christmas shopping season.
-It falls on the last Friday in November every year and therefore the day after Thanksgiving.
-Many people use it as a day off and take the opportunity to do their initial Christmas shopping.
+It falls every year on the last Friday in November and thus on the day following Thanksgiving.
+Many people use it as a bridge day and take this opportunity to do their first Christmas shopping.
 Retailers recognized this early on and began lowering prices on this day decades ago.
-In Germany, the event has only been known for a few years - but it is all the more popular for it.
-Whether online or offline, there is hardly a retailer who is not involved.
+In Germany, the event has only been known for a few years - but is all the more popular for it.
+Whether online or offline, there is hardly a retailer left who does not take part.

 Where does the name "Black Friday" come from?
-This is controversial: some believe it stems from the crowds that storm the stores on this day, others associate it with the black figures that keep the tills ringing at closing time.
-What is certain, however, is that the savings day for shoppers was first referred to as Black Friday in 1966.
+It's controversial: some think it stems from the crowds of people who storm the stores on this day, others associate it with the black numbers that keep the cash registers ringing at closing time.
+What is certain, however, is that the savings day for shoppers was first called Black Friday in 1966.

-Good to know: However, the sentence in question, in which the term was used, was not positive.
-Bonnie Taylor-Blake, a member of the American Dialect Society, complained about the "massive traffic jams and crowded sidewalks" and the "besieged stores in downtown Philadelphia".
+Good to know: However, the sentence in question, in which the term was dropped, was not positive.
+Bonnie Taylor-Blake, a member of the American Dialect Society, a scholarly society, complained about the "massive traffic jams and crowded sidewalks" and the "beleaguered stores in downtown" Philadelphia.

 Black Friday and sustainability - why don't they go together?